antz22/ultimate-guide-to-flutter/README.md

 final String name;
 ```

-The 'const' keyword is a little more of a specific use case - it makes the variable constant from copile-time only.
-We'll see what that means later, but for now, don't worry about 'const.'
+The 'const' keyword is a little more of a specific use case - it makes the variable constant from compile-time only.
+It will be useful later down the line for the Flutter framework, but for now, don't worry about 'const.'

 ### Functions